These are the twelve ideas that govern every decision in CocoPlus. They are worth understanding not just as rules — but as the reasoning behind them.

 Blind retry is not a strategy — it is an absence of strategy dressed up as action.
 Running the same failing stage again without understanding why it failed produces the same failure, or a different failure, unpredictably.
 Either way, you learn nothing.

 Logging the classification is what makes the Memory Engine valuable.
 CocoCupper can identify patterns in failure classifications across sessions.
+"Stages that involve NotebookExecute fail on checkpoint validation 40% of the time due to notebook output formatting" is a pattern worth knowing.
 Unclassified retries produce no learning.

 8. Institutional Memory Over Rediscovery